apiel/zicBox/NOTE.md

 ## Pixel TODO

-- FIXME file browsing on aditiv2 synth trigger a crash.
+- TODO DOC DOC

-- TODO help section
+- TODO help section?

 - TODO pressing select track button of already active track to access menu to capture and other stuff related to track...
 - maybe even enter piano mode... ---> one button to exit and one but to switch encoders, and capture button?